HardisonCo/.github/international/colombia/co-health/hms-ehr/index.md

 ## Integration Points

-This document outlines how HMS-EHR is integrated with co_Health systems in Colombia.
+This document outlines how HMS-EHR is integrated with co-health systems in Colombia.